 Second, finite and non-substitutable fossil energy.

 The fossil energy that supports 7 billion humans is finite and rapidly depleting.
-The easy oil is gone.
-The oil that remains is hard and getting exponentially harder to find and extract, and to make a profit doing so.
-Each year it takes more energy to produce the same amount of energy meaning each year there is less energy left over for society.
-This is why people who think we have an energy glut are wrong.
+The easy low cost oil is gone.
+The oil that remains, while substantial, is expensive, and becoming more expensive to find and extract.
+Each year it takes more energy to produce the same quantity of energy.

 The fossil energy that remains is also dirtier and creates more pollution and CO2.